amineennaciri/MOBILE-DEV-REACT-NATIVE/README.md

 # MOBILE-DEV-REACT-NATIVE
-This is a repo to train on react native using react native docs.
+This is a todo mobile app, made using react native.